prebid/prebid.github.io/prebid-server/developers/add-a-module.md

 - Prerequisites: any necessary account activation, other required modules, etc.
 - Configuration: both init and runtime
 - Analytics Tag support
-- Privacy Support: disclose whether the module has user privacy implications and support for TCF-EU, TCF-CA, CCPA, MSPA, etc.
+- Privacy Support: disclose whether the module has user privacy implications and support for TCF-EU, TCF-CA, CCPA, etc.

 ### 11. Submit the Pull Requests